sunshinebearlloyd/python-challenge/README.md

 ## Badges

 ## Visuals
+I included screenshots of the results in the same area of the repository as this README.md file.
+Yous should have these four png files:

+1. PyBank_Results.png which is a screenshot of the results.txt file in the analysis folder for PyBank after running main.py for PyBank.

+2. PyBank_Terminal_Output.png which is a screenshot of the terminal window after running main.py for PyBank.

+3. PyPoll_Results.png which is a screenshot of the results.txt file in the analysis folder for PyPoll after running main.py for PyPoll.

+4. PyPoll_Terminal_Output.png which is a screenshot of the terminal window after running main.py for PyPoll.

 ## Usage
+I have deleted all data in the results files so they should be clean and ready to run.

 Run the main.py in PyBank and the results will print to the terminal and in the results.txt file within the analysis folder in PyBank.

 Run the main.py in PyPoll and the results will print to the terminal and in the results.txt file within the analysis folder in PyPoll.

 ## Support